-A big gray building located at 130 N.W.
-Main Street in Blackfoot was first built by the Oregon Short Line Railroad.
-Construction began in 1903 and the building was completed in 1913.
-Later the railroad depot was owned by Union Pacific Railroad.
+The gray stone building located at 130 N.W.
+Main Street in Blackfoot was first built by the Oregon Short Line Railroad, a subsidiary of Union Pacific.
+Construction began in 1912 and the building was completed in August 1913.
 Countless tons of freight and passengers passed through the doors of the railroad station over the years.

 A group of people in the potato industry had been talking and brainstorming for years about a way to showcase potatoes and their importance to the local economy.
 Then Union Pacific donated the old railroad station in Blackfoot to Blackfoot City.
 The question of what to do with the building was answered by the idea of turning it into a potato museum.
 That original group of planners was composed of people from all parts of the potato industry in Blackfoot, as well as city and county officials.
 They had no money, no manpower, and no idea how to make it happen.
 But they had big dreams.

 It was decided to have a “trial” opening that summer of 1988.
-But first, tons of elbow grease had to be expended to clean the building and get it in shape for use.
+But first, tons of elbow grease had to be expended to clean the building and shape it up for use.

-A local Blackfoot woman, Maureen Hill, volunteered to act as an unpaid director at this time and also for the next year when the Expo was open for tourists.
-That year some 5000 visitors came through.
+A local Blackfoot woman, Maureen Hill, volunteered to act as an unpaid director to prepare the Expo to receive tourists.
+That year some 5,000 visitors came through.
 Most of the initial financial support of the Expo came from the potato industry; Basic American Foods, Nonpareil, local potato growers, and others in the industry.
-There was also support from the county.
+There was also support from Bingham County.
 The city of Blackfoot, of course, provided the building.

 The displays came from three basic sources.
 First, there were specific items donated by a myriad of people.
 Second, money was donated specifically earmarked for display improvement.
 Third, there were corporate donors of money and display items, such as the world’s largest potato crisp donated by Pringles of Proctor & Gamble.